agude/agude.github.io/_books/valuable_humans_in_transit_and_other_stories.md

 {% include book_rating.html rating=5 %}

-[<cite class="short-story-title">Valuable Humans in Transit</cite>][valueable_story] is about the AI the runs all the nanotechnology on Earth, and how when an extinction-level asteroid hits it decides to forcibly-digitize all the humans and transmit them off world.
-I thought the ending was great, where the AI now has to emulate some physicists that it digitized in order to invent faster than light travel so it can build a receiver for the signal.
+[<cite class="short-story-title">Valuable Humans in Transit</cite>][valueable_story] is about an AI that controls all nanotechnology on Earth.
+When an extinction-level asteroid hits, it decides to forcibly digitize all humans and transmit them off-world.
+I particularly enjoyed the ending, where the AI must emulate some of the physicists it digitized to invent faster-than-light travel in order to build a receiver for the signal.
+In a way, it is a mirror of [<cite class="short-story-title">If You Are Reading This</cite>][if_you_are_interlink].

 [valueable_story]: https://qntm.org/transi
+[if_you_are_interlink]: #if-you-are-reading-this